Becoming a Great Observer

 Observation is key to survival, yet few of us do it well.

 Posted January 2, 2012

 Recently I saw the National Geographic series, "Brain Games."
-If you get a chance, take a look - what an eye opener.
-The show convincingly demonstrated that we humans are terrible observers as we are easily distracted and for the most part are unwilling to critically assess the world around us.
+If you get a chance, take a look; what an eye-opener.
+The show convincingly demonstrated that humans are terrible observers as we are easily distracted and for the most part, are unwilling to critically assess the world around us.

 Almost twenty years ago, Gavin de Becker wrote The Gift of Fear, in an effort to warn and educate us about being more observant and aware.
 He encouraged us to look around and to listen to that that "inner voice," which is really our limbic brain telling us to be careful that something is wrong.

 It is a shame that twenty years on few people know de Becker's work.
 I say that because we really need to improve our ability to observe and especially our situational awareness.
 We know this by how many times someone has been victimized or has been taken advantage of and later we hear, "You know I had a feeling, in the beginning, that something wasn't right."
 Failure to observe, if we are honest, leads to avoidable circumstances as well as accidents but it can also help us to avoid being victimized.

 I talked last year with a mother whose son was sexually abused by a camp counselor.
 She related to me how, "from the very beginning," she had a "sense" not to trust that counselor.
 I have no doubt that the Penn State, Sandusky case will also evince such comments.

 Likewise, I am sure many an investor with Bernie Madoff (or any other swindler for that matter) has had that same feeling of revulsion after realizing that they too had "hints," "feelings," or "an intuition," that something was not quite right.
 This is important to remember because how we feel about something often completes the picture so that we can fully understand it.